Life Insurance Claim Delays and Denials » Life Insurance Lawyer Serving CT

 Retroactive Cancellation Due to Alleged Misrepresentation

-If a policyholder makes a mistake or fails to disclose information on the application or the medical questionnaire, the life insurance company will allege that they misrepresented themselves in order to get a lower premium payment and then retroactively cancel the policy and deny your claim.
+If a policyholder makes a mistake or fails to disclose information on the application or the medical questionnaire, the life insurance company will allege that they misrepresented themselves in order to get a lower premium payment.
+They can then retroactively cancel the policy and deny your claim.

 Call us if your claim was denied due to misrepresentation.
 We have gotten many of our clients paid when the life insurance company alleged the policyholder misrepresented themselves.